EnriqueGoJi/adding-xp-to-w.server2019/README.md

 Set the default and install_Languaje key with the code you want.
 (I use the United Kingdom, 0809)

-The keys are in the languaje_key file.
+The keys are in the languaje codes file.

 Then you need to config in the regional configurations all the options with the English languaje.